angel-ibm/datagovernance/docs/basic.md

     Too many fancy quotes, braces, escape backslashes... better in python

 ### Export Artifacts

+This is one of the administrative tasks that everybody will do.
+It is about extracting all the information of the artifacts and export it to a file in order to keep a backup, transport them to another system, etc.

 !!! abstract "Store all artifacts in a zip file"

+*No python code is provided.
+This task is much more likely to be done with bash.
+The highlited line indicates the output file.*

 === "bash"